Nerdsav/ansible-netcat/README.md

-# Ansible Playbook - Netcat service
+# Ansible Playbook - Netcat systemd service

 This is an Ansible playbook which creates a static systemd service to start and run netcat on a specified port.